renanlopescoder/mobx-react/README.md

 Airbnb React: https://github.com/airbnb/javascript/tree/master/react

 #### Project Architecture
-##### MobX
+##### MobX Stores
-- Stores
--- actions - Actions manipulate shared state and connect api and models of the store -- views - Views manipulate only view data
+- actions - Actions manipulate shared state and connect api and models of the store
--- models - Models require data type format
+- models - Models require data type format

 ##### Requests
-- requests
--- Http request to handle with AJAX requests
+- Http request to handle with AJAX requests

 ##### Shared
-- shared
--- Default styles shared of the project
+- Default styles shared of the project

 ##### Helpers
-- helpers
--- Shared logics to use in the project
+- Shared logics to use in the project